Information about Nashville, Tennessee

 Though Nashville is best known for country music, the Tennessee Performing Arts Center hosts various genres of music, from opera and symphony to drum and bugle corps, along with theatrical and dance performances.
 Country music enthusiasts might make a stop at the Belcourt Theatre, the historic Ryman Auditorium or the Grand Ole Opry House, as well as the Country Music Hall of Fame.
 Other attractions in Nashville include the General Jackson showboat, the Tennessee State Museum and the Frist Center for the Visual Arts.
 The city also is home to sites connected to Civil War events, including the Battle of Nashville.

 Nashville Educational Opportunities

-Other schools in Nashville that were ranked by U.S. News include Belmont and Lipscomb universities, the fifth and 18th ranked regional universities in the South, respectively, and Aquinas and Welch colleges, the 19th and 63rd ranked regional colleges in the South, respectively.
+Other schools in Nashville that were ranked by U.S. News include Belmont and Lipscomb universities, the 166th and 218th ranked national universities, respectively, and Welch colleges ranked 16th in regional colleges in the South, respectively.
 Students looking for a 2-year school also have several options in the city, including Nashville State Community College, Tennessee College of Applied Technology and John A. Gupton College.

 Nashville is known as the home of country music, with Universal Music Group, Sony Music and Warner Music - as well as several independent labels - all maintaining offices in the city.
 Other important industries in Nashville include tourism and health care, with Vanderbilt University and Medical Center, Saint Thomas Health Services and Hospital Corporation of America among the city's top employers.
 Other major employers include Nissan North America and Cracker Barrel Old Country Store.